ianmackers99/capstone/queries and results/Readme.md

 # Capstone queries and results.xlsx
 This Excel spreadsheet contains one tab for each of the eight funtions

-Each tab contains the intitial dataset, the queries (**predictions**) I submitted for each function regardless of source and the **result** returned by the function
+Each tab contains the intitial dataset and the queries (**predictions**) which I submitted for each function over the course of the project

-The datapoints are numbered beginning at 1 for the first datapoint in the initial dateset supplied by the faculty through to the last datapoint in week 13 of the capstone project.
+The **Datapoints** are numbered beginning at 1 for the first datapoint in the initial dateset supplied by the faculty through to the last datapoint in week 13 of the capstone project.

+The **Preds** column represents the actual query I submitted for processing regardless of source

 The **Improvement Over Time** plot shows exactly that.